 - Each school should have a derivative copies of the Echo 101 and Echo 201 courses for teachers in their Echo domain.
 This allows schools to implement a self-paced virtual introduction to Echo and have some guided support throughout the first semester.

-- The Echo Help Center is available for all staff to search for answers as they explore Echo.
+- The Echo Help Desk is available for all staff to search for answers as they explore Echo.
 It includes step by step documentation.
 There is also an NTN Echo YouTube playlist that can be subscribed to.

 Echo Administrator Responsibilities